pinktrink/Phyre/README.md

 $x[12] = ' eat bread';
 ```

-Took an average of about 0.00047 seconds on my MacBook Air.
+Took an average of about 0.00047 seconds on my MacBook Air with a 2.13 GHz Intel Core 2 Duo.

 ### Other fancy things